BeAnotherLab/Library-Of-Ourselves-Player-Mobile/README.md

 ## Translation
 For now, the guide app is only available in English; all of the different texts are in the en.json file on the tablet (generated upon first run of the guide app).
 To switch languages:
-+ Place a file called "LoO_language.txt" on the guide tablet's SD card root directory (or PC's Appdata); the file should contain exactly "language:X" (where X is the name of whatever language you need, for example Norwegian).
++ Place a file called "LoO_language.txt" on the guide tablet's SD card root directory (or in _Standalone/_); the file should contain exactly "language:X" (where X is the name of whatever language you need, for example Norwegian).
 + Run the guide app once, this will create a new .json file "X.json" (ie "Norwegian.json") on the SD card, filled with the default English text.
 + Locate that file, open it in any text editor and modify it to provide a translation (you might want to look up how to edit JSON data).
 + Once you have a translation file for a language, you can simply copy and paste it to use the same translation on a different tablet; note that it should remain in the same directory.